Mahnoor0000/Mahnoor0000/README.md

 # Hi, I'm Mahnoor

 I write code in **Python** and **C/C++**, explore datasets for fun, and love digging into the world of **Machine Learning** and **Data Science**.
-When I’m not cleaning messy data or plotting graphs, I’m usually asleep, scrolling endlessly, or reading something random.
+When I’m not cleaning messy data or plotting graphs, I’m usually asleep, scrolling or reading something random.
 XD

 ---